mpy-dev-ml/UmbraCore/docs/ACKNOWLEDGMENTS.md

 # Acknowledgments

-UmbraCore stands on the shoulders of giants.
+UmbraCore stands on the shoulders of open-source giants.
 We're deeply grateful to the following open-source projects and their maintainers:

 ## Core Dependencies

 ### [Restic](https://restic.net)
 Restic is the backbone of UmbraCore's backup capabilities.
-It's a modern backup program that provides:
+It's a modern backup program written in Go which provides:
 - Fast, secure, and efficient backups
 - Deduplication
 - Encryption